 Did you notice what I deliberately did not ask?

-So by now you should be getting a good feeling for how responsive the vendor is ... or at least how responsive the sales team are anyway :-).
+By now you should be getting a good feeling for how responsive the vendor is - or how responsive the sales team are, at least.

-What else should I take a look at before committing the time and effort to a free trial?
+What else should I look at before committing time and effort to a free trial?

-Normally I like to look at actual customer reviews, and have a quick browse through the deployment guides.
+Then have a quick browse through the deployment guides.
 Reviewing the product matrix and features might be worthwhile at this point as well.
-I'm usually looking for things that look odd or out of place - kind of a gut instinct thing really.
+I'm usually looking for things that look odd or out of place - it's about gut instinct, really.

-It is time to take a quick look at the actual load balancer appliance, luckily this is pretty easy as all the vendors supply a virtual appliance for testing.
-If you are in a real hurry then just take a look at the online demonstration but personally I think you should commit at least 20 minutes of your time to download the virtual load balancer appliance and actually configure it.
-How many times have you downloaded a trial - got distracted and then forgotten all about it?
+Finally, you'll want to take a closer look at the actual load balancer appliance, which is pretty easy as all vendors supply a virtual appliance for testing.
+If you are in a real hurry then look at the online demonstration, but personally I think you should commit at least 20 minutes of your time to downloading the virtual load balancer appliance and actually configuring it.
+How many times have you downloaded a trial, got distracted and then forgotten all about it?

 Make the effort and get it done.

-While you are in the trial be ready to fire any questions at the vendor concerned to test the response time, and if you want why not ask them to do a WebEx demo for you?
+While you are in the trial be ready to fire any questions at the vendor to test their response time.
+If you want, why not ask them to do a WebEx demo for you?

-But please let us know how you think we compare because we would love to know.
+But please let us know how you think we stack up against the competition, because we would love to know.

-I've also just got back from the IPExpo trade show in London (separate blog entry to follow with pictures of our stand etc.) and a couple of conversations reminded me that there are resources you shouldn't use to decide on an ADC:
+I've also just got back from the IPExpo trade show in London and a couple of conversations reminded me that there are resources you shouldn't use to decide on an ADC:

 - Research from Gartner

-Gartner showed great timing by releasing its Application Delivery Controller Magic Quadrant (2015), this is always a good laugh to see what rubbish they are spouting this year.
+Gartner showed great timing in releasing its Application Delivery Controller Magic Quadrant (2015) - it's always a good laugh to see what rubbish they are spouting this year.

-Public Disclosure: I have not read the report, I have only seen the vendor press releases and the picture.
-But I don't need to read it because I have had plenty of conversations of Gartner in the past and it is always a waste of time unless you pay them money.
-A classic example was when one Gartner sales person (sorry researcher) told me that, "congratulations I could now have Loadbalancer.org in the magic quadrant because they had reduced the entry sales level to allow Barracuda Networks to be in it!" (they had less sales than us at the time).
+I haven't read the report; I've only seen the vendor press releases and the picture.
+But I don't need to read it because I've had plenty of conversations with Gartner in the past and it's always a waste of time unless you pay them money.
+A classic example was when one Gartner salesperson (sorry, researcher) told me that I could now have Loadbalancer.org in the magic quadrant because they'd reduced the entry sales level to include Barracuda Networks!
+(They had less sales than us at the time.)

 Can Gartner justify their research?
 Of course they can, and I vaguely agree with the quadrant (at least F5 is still at the top right).
 But there's a deep irony in their blog comment that 'the DevOps teams typically prefer...open-source such as HAproxy/Nginx versus the corporate IT standard (F5, Citrix, etc)'- because they don't show the commercial vendors HAProxy, NGINX or Loadbalancer.org in the quadrant!

 We once had a customer who had a relatively complex multi-site exchange installation painstakingly designed by our support team.
-The happy techies in the very large customer asked their purchasing department to buy 6 of our R320 top end load balancers + 5 years support from a reseller...
+The happy techies in this very large company asked their purchasing department to buy 6 of our top-end load balancers and 5 years support from a reseller.